binary-butterfly/formifly/README.md

 Here we are creating the opening hours for something.
 It has both regular hours, which are always 7 since there are 7 days in a week, as well as exceptional hours.
 The regular hours are simple strings that should contain the time.
 The exceptional hours however must contain full timestamps, using the `datetime-local` input type.
+Both regular hours and exceptional hours have an additional constraint on the `from` and `until` fields to make sure that no open hours end before they begin.
+To find out more about how this works, read up on [cross dependent fields](#cross-dependent-fields).

 Generally, object forms are almost identical to array forms, the only difference being that the key is a string instead of an integer and that there is no quick and easy way to add additional entries to them.